digitalcampusframework/dcf/README.md

 ## Folder Structure
 The DCF core uses Gulp as its build tool for task automation, supoorts SASS and ES6 JS syntax.
 DCF core also employs 'cutting the mustard' approach to using JS browser feature detection to request for fallbacks that most modern evergreen browsers have already taken care of.
 This is a more user friendly and performant approach to providing fallbacks only when it is needed.
-// TODO talk about folder structure, decisions made about scss compilation, mustard and such

 ### Directories and Files